icloud-photos-downloader/icloud_photos_downloader/README.md

       --auto-delete                   Scans the "Recently Deleted" folder and deletes any files found in there.
 (If you restore the photo in iCloud, it will be downloaded again.)

+      --smtp-username <smtp_username>
+                                      Your SMTP username, for sending email notifications when two-step authentication expires.
+      --smtp-password <smtp_password>
+                                      Your SMTP password, for sending email notifications when two-step authentication expires.
+      --notification-email <notification_email>
+                                      Email address where you would like to receive email notifications.
+Default: SMTP username
       -h, --help                      Show this message and exit.